DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

  * The DCC-EX  browser based EX-WebThrottle
  * Other wired throttles to operate your DCC layout and your DC layout, either separately or a simultaneous combination of the two modes.

-DCC-EX  EX-CommandStation with TrackManagerTM includes the following features:
+DCC-EX  EX-CommandStation with TrackManager includes the following features:
  * DCCdistrict modes of MAIN, PROG & OFF
  *  DCdistrict modes of DC, DCX (DC Reversed Polarity) & OFF

-CommandStation-EX current software development version v.4.2.30+ supports both DCC{PWM} and DC{PWM} Pulse Width Modulation modes as an ‘embedded standard feature’.
+CommandStation-EX current software development version v.4.2.30+ supports both DCC(PWM) and DC(PWM) Pulse Width Modulation modes as an ‘embedded standard feature’.
-TrackManagerTM allows you to set up and operate up to eight separate dual insulated sections of track/districts in either DCC {PWM} and or DC {PWM} as tracks A - H.
+TrackManager allows you to set up and operate up to eight separate dual insulated sections of track/districts in either DCC (PWM) and or DC (PWM) as tracks A - H.

 An Arduino Mega + WiFi and Standard L298P Motor Shield Command Station has two ready to run Tracks (A & B) which can be configured as:
- * DCC {PWM} modes MAIN for Mainline Tracks and PROG for a Programming Track (singular)
+ * DCC (PWM) modes MAIN for Mainline Tracks and PROG for a Programming Track (singular)
- *  DC {PWM} modes DC or DCX {opposite polarity}
+ *  DC (PWM) modes DC or DCX (opposite polarity)
  * and track/district can also be OFF

-No additional external DCC decoders are required for DC{PWM} Track assignments, a single DCC-EX EX-CommandStation is the only hardware needed for full functionality.
+No additional external DCC decoders are required for DC(PWM) Track assignments, a single DCC-EX EX-CommandStation is the only hardware needed for full functionality.

 One key difference to note in comparing DCC vs. DC is that in DCC mode, forward/reverse is determined by the DCC decoder, not the track, whereas in DC mode the direction is dependent upon the track polarity.